 Our reading policy sets the expectation that all children should to read at least three times a week at home to support fluency and understanding and promote parents’ partnership in their children’s learning.

-How we check progress and ensure reading success
+IMPACT - How we check progress and ensure reading success

-Each term, In Key Stage 1, we assess children to ensure that all children are confident before moving onto a new phonics phase.
+Each term, in Key Stage 1, we assess children to ensure that all children are confident before moving onto a new phonics phase.

 We make sure that pupils read books that are closely matched to their increasing knowledge of phonics and ability to read ‘tricky words’ so that they experience early reading success and gain confidence in their reading.